adam-says/SpiQ/readme.md

 manager.

 To install Julia,
-- type (fromt he command line of the terminal)
+- type (from he command line of the terminal)
  > brew install juliaup

  > juliaup add release

 Finally, download the latest version of the SpiQ script collection [6], by using git.